-In some people, Retin-A creams and serums can also cause irritant contact dermatitis.
+To some people, Retin-A creams and serums can also cause irritant contact dermatitis.

 Also, many people have what is called “sun sensitivity.”
 In these people, almost all sunscreen products may cause allergic-type dermatitis.
 If this is the case for you, talk to a dermatologist about how to best protect your skin from the sun.

-Treatments for skin reactions.
+Treatments for skin reactions

 The most important step to take when you have a skin reaction in a beauty product is to discontinue use immediately.
 Often this is enough to solve the problem.
 Over-the-counter hydrocortisone cream can also help reduce inflammation.
 In most cases, will have prescription strength creams.

 How to avoid skin reactions to beauty products